javascript-sintaxis-basica

 '3'

-In summary, always use semicolons.
+In summary, always use a semicolon.

 Braces to Delimit Code Blocks